-- Make sure that your PolyScope version is up-to-date and that your Universal Robots controller is compatible with the Gripper's URCap package. - Go to support.robotiq.com, and select the Universal Robots brand. - · Select AirPick. - Click on Software → Gripper Software - Download the corresponding URCap and extract it on the root of a blank USB stick. - Insert the USB stick in the UR teach pendant or controller. - On the teach pendant, tap the triple bar icon in the upper right corner of the screen. - Tap Settings.
+- Make sure that your PolyScope version is up-to-date and that your Universal Robots controller is compatible with the Gripper's URCap package. - Go to support.robotiq.com, and select the Universal Robots brand. - · Select AirPick. - Click on Software → Gripper Software - Download the UCG-X.X.X and extract it on the root of a blank USB stick. - To install the I/O Coupling URCap, download the UCH-X.X.X in the I/O Coupling Software tab and extract on the root of a blank USB stick. - Insert the USB stick in the UR teach pendant or controller. - Go to Setup Robot. - Tap URCaps Setup.